 The Host Hospital Checklist for Sending/Receiving Ventilators (Host Hospital Checklist for Sending and Receiving Provincial Ventilators - 2021 - Final.pdf) was developed to ensure that all associated equipment (including consumables) required to safely operate the ventilator(s) is accounted for, and to document the physical condition of the ventilator(s) prior to release.
-The Host Hospital must complete the checklist prior to shipping the ventilator(s) to the Requesting Hospital.

-B. Transportation of Ventilator from Host to Requesting Hospital
+Note: The Host Hospital must complete the checklist prior to shipping the ventilator(s) to the Requesting Hospital.

-Many hospitals have pre-determined processes and arrangements with transport companies for safe transportation of ventilators between hospitals.
-Hospitals should follow their standard operating procedures for safely transporting a ventilator.
+Transportation of Ventilator/HFNC system from Host to Requesting Hospital for safely transporting a ventilator.
 Hospitals should ensure that staff are aware of standard operations procedures for transport and have the contact details of transport companies readily available.
 The host hospitals may also be able to provide guidance on a process for transport of stockpile ventilators.
 It is the Requesting Hospital's responsibility to arrange for transportation to and from the Host Hospital and to cover any transportation cost.
 It is important for Requesting Hospitals to use transportation methods which provide appropriate insurance for damages during transportation.
 The insurance should cover the dollar value and not the weight of the ventilator.